EleftheriaBatsou/EleftheriaBatsou/README.md

-### Hi there, I 'm Eleftheria, a developer and public speaker 👋
+### Hi there, I 'm Eleftheria, a Community Manager at Hashnode, a developer and public speaker 👋

 I love using technology-based solutions to help solve real-world challenges.
 I like learning and sharing my knowledge about web and app development, UX research, design and visual arts.